openvinotoolkit/open_model_zoo/demos/face_recognition_demo/python/README.md

 ```
 python ./face_recognition_demo.py -h

-usage: face_recognition_demo.py [-h] [-i PATH] [-o PATH] [--no_show] [-tl]
+usage: face_recognition_demo.py [-h] -i INPUT [--loop] [-o OUTPUT]
+                                [-limit OUTPUT_LIMIT] [--no_show]
+                                [--output_resolution OUTPUT_RESOLUTION]
                                 [-cw CROP_WIDTH] [-ch CROP_HEIGHT]
                                 [--match_algo {HUNGARIAN,MIN_DIST}]
+                                [-u UTILIZATION_MONITORS]
-                                [-u UTILIZATION_MONITORS] -fg PATH
+                                -fg PATH [--run_detector] [--allow_grow]
-                                [--run_detector] -m_fd PATH -m_lm PATH -m_reid
+                                -m_fd PATH -m_lm PATH -m_reid PATH
-                                PATH [-fd_iw FD_INPUT_WIDTH]
-                                [-fd_ih FD_INPUT_HEIGHT]
+                                [-fd_iw FD_INPUT_WIDTH] [-fd_ih FD_INPUT_HEIGHT]
                                 [-d_fd {CPU,GPU,FPGA,MYRIAD,HETERO,HDDL}]
                                 [-d_lm {CPU,GPU,FPGA,MYRIAD,HETERO,HDDL}]
                                 [-d_reid {CPU,GPU,FPGA,MYRIAD,HETERO,HDDL}]
                                 [-l PATH] [-c PATH] [-v] [-pc] [-t_fd [0..1]]
                                 [-t_id [0..1]] [-exp_r_fd NUMBER]
-                                [--allow_grow]

-optional arguments:
+Optional arguments:
-  -h, --help            show this help message and exit
+  -h, --help            Show this help message and exit.

 General:
-  -i PATH, --input PATH
+  -i INPUT, --input INPUT
-                        (optional) Path to the input video ('0' for the
-                        camera, default)
+                        Required.
+An input to process.
+The input must be a
+                        single image, a folder of images, video file or camera id.
+  --loop                Optional.
+Enable reading the input in a loop.
-  -o PATH, --output PATH
+  -o OUTPUT, --output OUTPUT
-                        (optional) Path to save the output video to
-  --no_show             (optional) Do not display output
-  -tl, --timelapse      (optional) Auto-pause after each frame
+                        Optional.
+Name of output to save.
+  -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT
+                        Optional.
+Number of frames to store in output.
+                        If 0 is set, all frames are stored.
+  --output_resolution OUTPUT_RESOLUTION
+                        Optional.
+Specify the maximum output window resolution
+                        in (width x height) format.
+Example: 1280x720.
+                        Input frame size used by default.
+  --no_show             Optional.
+Don't show output.
   -cw CROP_WIDTH, --crop_width CROP_WIDTH
-                        (optional) Crop the input stream to this width
+                        Optional.
+Crop the input stream to this width.
-                        (default: no crop).
-Both -cw and -ch parameters should
+                        Both -cw and -ch parameters should be specified
-                        be specified to use crop.
+                        to use crop.
   -ch CROP_HEIGHT, --crop_height CROP_HEIGHT
-                        (optional) Crop the input stream to this height
+                        Optional.
+Crop the input stream to this height.
-                        (default: no crop).
-Both -cw and -ch parameters should
+                        Both -cw and -ch parameters should be specified
-                        be specified to use crop.
+                        to use crop.
   --match_algo {HUNGARIAN,MIN_DIST}
-                        (optional)algorithm for face matching(default:
+                        Optional.
+Algorithm for face matching.
-                        HUNGARIAN)
+                        Default: HUNGARIAN.
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS
                         Optional.
 List of monitors to show initially.

 Faces database:
-  -fg PATH              Path to the face images directory
+  -fg                   Required.
+Path to the face images directory.
-  --run_detector        (optional) Use Face Detection model to find faces on
+  --run_detector        Optional.
+Use Face Detection model to find faces
-                        the face images, otherwise use full images.
+                        on the face images, otherwise use full images.
-  --allow_grow          (optional) Flag to allow growing the face database,
+  --allow_grow          Optional.
+Flag to allow growing the face database,
                         in addition allow dumping new faces on disk.
 In that
                         case the user will be asked if he wants to add a
                         specific image to the images gallery (and it leads to